GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/Overview.md

 ### Command Response

-Response messages are linked to the originating command by setting the previous message id to the message id of the source command
+Response messages are linked to the originating command by setting the previous message id to the message id of the source command.

+Within the command response there is a Command Outcome.

+#### Command Outcome

+The Command Outcome has two parts, Result and Reason.
+The Result can be one of the following:

+- Success
+- TtlExceeded
+- FailedOnPermissions
+- FailedBecauseOfError
+- UnknownCommand
+- TargetNotFound
+- CommandArgumentError

+There maybe no Reason part for Success messages, but this is not always the case.
+The Reason maybe multi-part and divided with a semi-colon ';'.
+There are some standard Reasons which are associated with commands using Server Permissions, they are as follows:

+- ServerDecision
+- ServerError
+- FallBack

+These reasons will be multi-part and have further explanation parts.

 ## Operational Mode